vvoracek/CoLiDe/README.md

 # Contact
 The software was developed in the Klara Hlouchova Research Group, see http://khlab.org/.

-For any question, you can contact voracva1@fel.cvut.cz
+For any question, you can contact vaclav.voracek@uni-tuebingen.de

 # Citation
 If you use this codebase or any part of it for a publication, please cite: